What is an Executive Assistant? Benefits of Executive VAs

 This transforms the EA from a person into a system.

-Without structured delegation:
+Without structured executive support:

 • Emails pile up